cake-tech/cakewallet-guides/docs/tutorials/tails.md

 To use Cake Wallet on Tails, you must run Cake Wallet with extra arguments to store the wallet and preferences in your Persistent volume.

 Tails is an amnesic operating system.
 Everytime Tails is shutdown, it loses any extra programs or files you downloaded.
-In order to use Cake Wallet on tails, you must setup `Persistent Storage`.
+In order to use Cake Wallet on Tails, you must setup `Persistent Storage`.
 This allows you to save the Cake Wallet installation and not need to set it up everytime you restart your Tails install.

 To create Persistent Storage, please see [here](https://tails.net/doc/persistent_storage/create/index.en.html).